 Exchange rates are supposed to be based on the daily market rate.
 So far it seems fair to me, although you can double-check with online currency exchanges.

 Swapsy gives you the option to choose from an existing swap request, which is faster (immediate matching) and cheaper (.6% service fee) or you can start your own swap request (1.5% fee)

 Users have a monthly exchange limit of US$12,000 – which is way more than I would ever personally want transferred.
 But hey, maybe that’s your thing.

-Swapsy gives me the option to pay my US dollars using Paypal, Venmo or through direct bank transfer via Zelle.
+Swapsy gives me the option to transfer through either Paypal (USD & GBP) or through direct bank transfer via Zelle (USD).
 In my case, I chose Paypal and indicated that I would like payment of Chinese yuan to be received via WeChat.

-At this point, I make a contractual agreement to pay $50 via Paypal once I’ve been paired with another person for the exchange.
+At this point, I make a contractual agreement to pay $100 via Paypal once I’ve been paired with one of the 10,000+ other Swapsy users for the exchange.

-Step 3: Await Pairing & Make Exchange to WeChat
+Step 3: Await Match & Make Exchange to WeChat

 This is the part that requires a bit of trust.
 Swapsy provides a full amount guarantee, which means that if your exchange partner defaults, they will cover the exchange amount.
 Thankfully, I’ve never had to make use of that guarantee, but it’s there if you need it.

 Step 4: Confirm Receipt of Payment and Spend Your Money!